Google Sheets: Best practices to prepare your data for publishing in your dashboard

 Automating the data transfer

-There are two good options to connect your data with Google Sheets and eliminate this risk.
-The first is the function ImportRange, and the second is a Google Sheet add-on called Sheetgo.
-ImportRange is recommended as a quick solution to working with small volumes of data.
-It’s a great way to bring information from one spreadsheet to another for spot analysis.
-However, if connecting spreadsheets becomes a routine in your work and you depend on these connections for analysis, reports, and decision-making, you can use an application designed for data transfer, like Sheetgo.
+Two good options connect your data with Google Sheets and cut that risk.
+The first is the function ImportRange, and the second is a Google Sheets add-on called Sheetgo.
+ImportRange works well for small volumes of data and ad hoc analysis between spreadsheets.
+If connecting spreadsheets becomes routine and you depend on those links for ongoing reports and decisions, use a tool designed for data transfer like Sheetgo.

 Google Sheets Automating The Data Transfer